UCAT ANZ Mitigating Circumstances

 Illness or Personal Circumstances

-Candidates who present themselves for their test are declaring themselves fit to take the test.
+The UCAT exam rules state that candidates who present themselves for their test are declaring themselves fit to sit the test.

-If your illness or mitigating circumstances occur within the 24 hours before your appointment time please contact the UCAT ANZ Office directly with supporting evidence.
-If this is within the final week of testing you may not be able to reschedule within the test window and will forfeit your test fee.
+If your illness occurs within the 24 hours before your appointment time please email the UCAT ANZ Office directly with supporting evidence from a registered health practitioner.
+The evidence must be detailed and clear; a medical certificate stating 'unspecified illness' or 'unfit for work/ school' is not sufficient.
+If this occurs within the final week of testing you may not be able to reschedule within the testing window and will forfeit your test fee.

 Test Day Problems